Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/editor.md

 # Config Editor

-Are you tired of manually editting JSON?
+Are you tired of manually editing JSON?
 Do you want richer validation than a JSON schema?
 Well then the config editor may be for you!

 This page outlines how to install and use the config editor.